tendermint/tendermint/ansible/README.rst

 -  Ansible 2.0 or higher
 -  SSH key to the servers

-Optional for DigitalOcean droplets: \* DigitalOcean API Token \* python dopy package
+Optional for DigitalOcean droplets:

+- DigitalOcean API Token
+- python dopy package

-For a description on how to get a DigitalOcean API Token, see the explanation in the `using terraform tutorial <terraform-digitalocean.rst>`__.
+For a description on how to get a DigitalOcean API Token, see the explanation in the `using terraform tutorial <./terraform-digitalocean.html>`__.

-Optional for Amazon AWS instances: \* Amazon AWS API access key ID and secret access key.
+Optional for Amazon AWS instances:

+- Amazon AWS API access key ID and secret access key.

 The cloud inventory scripts come from the ansible team at their